Jaslynnn/dm2008-Jaslyn-Chen-AY2526-S1/README.md

 | Pipes            | Seaweed Green              | `rgba(129, 199, 132, 1)`   |
 | Bubbles          | Light Blue (varying alpha) | `rgba(200, 230, 255, 0.5)` |

+### Reflection

+I think that I worked very much on the polish and user experience of the game, focusing on small details like the bubble trail and death animation to make the game feel more alive and engaging, creating the game juice of the game.
+It gave me a good opportunity to learn more about coding graphics and work on something that I was very much interested in, interaction design, instead of purely trying to just build something that works.
+It was fun.